Peripatetic workers - workers with no fixed work base

 Acas is assessing the impact of this judgement on workers and employers in Great Britain and will provide more detailed guidance when it is available.

 The type of employment status of workers will depend on their terms and conditions of employment.
 This will also determine what employment rights they have.
-The 3 main types are.
+The three main types are:

-An example: a care assistant can travel from home to visit a patient but doesn't start from an office from each day.
+A care assistant can travel from home to visit a patient but doesn't start from an office each day.

 A worker will also work to the terms within a contract of employment and generally have to carry out the work personally.
 However some workers may have a limited right to send someone else to carry out the work, such as a sub-contractor.

-An example: an agency worker who has no base such as an 24 hour electrician who is contracted to work for one employer but travels to different sites.
+An agency worker who has no base, such as a 24 hour electrician who is contracted to work for one employer but travels to different sites.

 A self-employed person will run their own business and take responsibility for the success of the business.
 Self-employed people are more likely to be contracted to provide a service for a client.
 They will not be paid through PAYE and don't have the same employment rights and responsibilities as employees or workers.

-An example: a self- employed peripatetic music teacher who provides guitar lessons to different schools as a private provider.
+A self-employed peripatetic music teacher who provides singing lessons to different schools as a private provider.